PowerShellOrg/Plaster/docs/en-US/Get-PlasterTemplate.md

 ### System.Object
 This output object provides the following properties:

+- Name: The name of the template
 - Title: The title of the template
 - Author: The author of the template
 - Version: The version of the template
 - Description: Text describing the template and what it creates
 - Tags: A list of tag strings which categorize the template
 - TemplatePath: The template's folder path in the filesystem

+This output object provides the following methods:

+- InvokePlaster(): Runs Invoke-Plaster against the template

 ## NOTES